Undergraduate Course Descriptions

 - Directed Study: Such a course is

-study course in Humanities earning one credit hour).
+directed study course in Humanities earning one credit hour).

-- Internships: Internships are
+- Internships: Internships are indicated

-graded on a Credit/No Credit basis.
+Credit/No Credit basis.